 Seven Dimensions of Wellness

 The seven dimensions of wellness is an approach to living a healthy and balanced life by recognizing the influences on our well-being.
-Each dimension listed here is being considered individually but it is important to recognize that the dimensions are not independent of one another: they are interconnected.
+While each dimension listed here is being considered individually, it is important to recognize that the dimensions are not independent of one another: they are interconnected.
 This means that factors affecting one dimension will often affect others.

 Your willingness to engage in self-directed behaviour, which includes continuous learning, development, creative application and articulation of critical thinking and expressive/intuitive skills and abilities.
 An intellectually-well person incorporates what is learned in the classroom with what is experienced outside the classroom in order to enhance their potential for living a more fulfilling life.